Development started under academic research title

 Finland's best e-learning solution uses Headai's AI

 Economic information office Economy and Youth TAT utilizes Headai’s AI components in its mobile application that motivates the youth to recognize their strengths.
 In the app, the AI-powered Robokoutsi bot feeds the user tasks and challenges in the order that best increases motivation.
+Being the enabler behind the number one Finnish e-learning solution is a great moment in Headai history.

 Introducing Digital Self in the MyData and skills ecosystem